 Depending on the status of the discussion the administrator could decide to extend the discussion term with another 60 days.
-If the discussion is not extended, the administrator will estimate if the RFC is ready to be scheduled for decision making by the TC.
+If the discussion is not extended, the administrator will estimate if the RFC is ready to be scheduled for decision making by the SC.
 There a basically three scenarios in this:

-- If there is no discussion or the discussion has led to an agreement on the RFC, the RFC will be scheduled for approval by the TC. - If the discussion has not led to an agreement on the RFC but to the opinion of the TC a workable compromise is feasible, a proposal for a final RFC proposal is done by the TC by email to the involved parties.
-After receiving the response to the proposal the RFC will be scheduled for final decision making. - If the discussion on the RFC is substantial and if in the opinion of the TC an easy agreement on the RFC is not expected the TC can organize a (physical or teleconference) meeting intended to find a comprise solution.
-If no compromise can be reached the TC will take a decision on the RFC considering all interests as good as possible.
-If necessary the TC will ask for an investigation to be performed by neutral experts.
+- If there is no discussion or the discussion has led to an agreement on the RFC, the RFC will be scheduled for approval by the SC. - If the discussion has not led to an agreement on the RFC but to the opinion of the SC a workable compromise is feasible, a proposal for a final RFC proposal is done by the SC by e-mail to the involved parties.
+After receiving the response to the proposal, the RFC will be scheduled for final decision making. - If the discussion on the RFC is substantial and if in the opinion of the SC an easy agreement on the RFC is not expected the SC can organize a (physical or teleconference) meeting intended to find a comprise solution.
+If no compromise can be reached the SC will take a decision on the RFC considering all interests as good as possible.
+If necessary, the SC will ask for an investigation to be performed by neutral experts.

-The decision of the TC will be notified to the requester.
+The decision of the SC will be notified to the requester.
 If the RFC is dismissed a proper argumentation will be given why the RFC is dismissed.
-If the RFC is approved, the class version status will be automatically set to "ready for publication", the class version is available in intermediate releases and will officially be published at the next official release.
+If the RFC is approved, the class version status will be automatically set to "ready for publication", the class version is available in dynamic releases and will officially be published at the next official release.

-The decision of the TC is open for appeal to any ETIM member that has objections to the decision; such has to be done within 30 days after the TC decision by e-mail to cmt@etim-international.com with reference to the RFC-id and with a clear argumentation of the objection.
-The TC will answer to the appealer if his objection is admissible and if so the objection will be scheduled for examination in the next TC meeting.
-The TC will communicate its reasoned decision on the objection to the appealer.
-If the appealer disagrees with the decision of the TC on his objection a final appeal is open to him directly to the executive board.
+The decision of the SC is open for appeal to any ETIM member that has objections to the decision; such has to be done within 30 days after the SC decision by e-mail to cmt@etim-international.com with reference to the RFC-id and with a clear argumentation of the objection.
+The SC will answer to the appealer if his objection is admissible and if so, the objection will be scheduled for examination in the next SC meeting.
+The SC will communicate its reasoned decision on the objection to the appealer.

+If the appealer disagrees with the decision of the SC on his objection a final appeal is open to him directly to the executive board.